mahesh46/WeatherFinder/README.md

 # WeatherFinder
-A React Native application for weather forecast by city
+A React Native application for weather forecast by city. npm install npm start i for ios simulator